najnesnaj/pinetime-zephyr/manual/_build/markdown/samples/display/lvgl/README.md

 ## Overview

-This sample application displays "Hello World" in the center of the screen and a counter at the bottom which increments every second.
+This sample application displays “Hello World” in the center of the screen and a counter at the bottom which increments every second.

-If an input driver is supported, such as the touch panel controller on the pinetime boards, "Hello World" is enclosed in a button that changes to the toggled state when touched.
+If an input driver is supported, such as the touch panel controller on the pinetime boards, “Hello World” is enclosed in a button that changes to the toggled state when touched.

 ## Requirements